The old narrative:

 That is, Bender's citation of a publication by Schupan in 1937 is probably wrong.

 However, Schuphan is an interesting figure in the spinach legend for other reasons.
 Firstly, several of his publications suggest that spinach is rich in provitamin A, which makes him a potential source for Popeye's eating spinach for vitamin A (see here).
 Secondly, he published a study intended to show that the content of oxalic acid in spinach is unproblematic in 1958 (Schuphan and Weinmann: "Der Oxalsäuregehalt des Spinats."
 Qualitas Plantarum 5(1): 1-22).
 Thirdly, in 1965 he discovered that high incidences of methemoglobinaemia in babies around Hamburg, Kiel and Berlin was probably due to over-manuring spinach with nitrogen-fertilizer.
 A subsequent accumulation of nitrite from nitrate due either to false storage, processing or re-heating the prepared food lead to the poisoning, he suggested.*

 These publications can at least suggest how the name Schup(h)an, research on spinach compounds, and the debunking of a legend about iron (though in celery) got associated in the mind of Arnold E. Bender.

 * Now, I remember vividly how my parents and grandparents would always claim that the spinach mush must be eaten all up, for it cannot be re-heated.
-Parents always find creative was to turn scientific findings into the claim that the spinach must be eaten, it seems.
+Parents always find creative ways to turn scientific findings into the claim that the greens must be eaten, it seems.